 4. Governance-Vestry, Bishop's Committee, Board

-- Includes all decision-makers (as defined in the Safeguarding God's People Policies, Section I,

-D), other than the Wardens of a congregation
+- Includes all decision-makers (as defined in Safeguarding God's People: Policies for Safe Ministry with Adults, Section I.D.), other than the Wardens of a congregation

-- Requires no screening
+- · Requires no screening

-- Initial training includes 5 video courses
+- Training includes only online modules

 5. Warden